 On-page SEO Enables You to do Off-page Without Fear of Drawing Attention to a Poorly Optimized Site

-I work with contractors so I’m going to relate this to being a contractor.
+I work with many contractors so for the sake of the example I’m going to relate this to being a contractor.

 Let’s say a guy calls himself a house painter but he doesn’t know what he’s doing.
 There are paint drips all over the house and the paint didn’t even 100% cover the siding.
 You can see the old color through the new paint.
 There’s paint on the roof line and the landscaping… you get the idea.
 Why would this guy put neon arrows pointing to the work saying, “work done by XYZ Painting, call us to have your home painted”?
 Who in the world is going to call this guy to paint a house?